 Notable results also by Pieter Abbeel (UC Berkeley Covariant), Ruslan Salakhutdinov (Carnegie Mellon University) and Yoshua Bengio (Mila) with 9 accepted papers each.

-Although in the last graph only 6 authors with 4 accepted papers are shown there are a total of 47 authors with 4 accepted papers, the following graph show the distribution over the number of accepted papers per author where 3690 authors got one paper accepted to NeurIPS.
+Although in the last graph only 6 authors with 4 accepted papers are shown there are a total of 47 authors with 4 accepted papers, the following graph shows the distribution over the number of accepted papers per author where 3690 authors got one paper accepted to NeurIPS.

 Institutions with most accepted papers

-It was only counted at most one institutions per paper for example if a paper had five authors and all of them were from Google, that paper only counts as one paper to Google.
+It was only counted at most one institution per paper for example if a paper had five authors and all of them were from Google, that paper only counts as one paper to Google.
 If an author had two or more institutions all of them added to those institutions count.